caas-team/py-kube-downscaler/README.md

 `--namespace`

-:   Restrict the downscaler to work only in a single namespace (default:
+:   Restrict the downscaler to work only in targeted namespaces (default:
     all namespaces).
-This is mainly useful for deployment scenarios where the deployer of py-kube-downscaler only has access to a given namespace (instead of cluster access).
-If used simultaneously with `--exclude-namespaces`, none is applied.
+This is mainly useful for deployment scenarios where the deployer of py-kube-downscaler only has access to some namespaces (instead of cluster access).
+If used simultaneously with `--exclude-namespaces`, `--namespace` will take precedence overriding
+    its value.

+> [!IMPORTANT]
+> It's strongly not advised to use this argument in a Cluster
+> Wide Access installation, see the [Constrained Mode](#constrained-mode) section

 `--include-resources`